 Project Description

 Hundreds of works by Haydn, Gluck, and other Viennese composers are known solely from contemporary copies.
 These sources, written by professional copyists, normally remained undated; determining the chronological position of the works and the significance of the source is difficult.
 As professional copyists changed papers relatively often, a survey of datable paper allows for dating manuscripts written by Viennese copyists.
-Facing this challenge, the projects “Cultural Transfer of Music in Vienna, 1755–80” and “Paper and Copyists in Viennese Opera Scores, 1760–70” explore 130 datable opera scores from the Habsburg collections, identifying the professional copyists (by handwriting and, if possible, by name) as well as the paper they used.
+Facing this challenge, the projects “Cultural Transfer of Music in Vienna, 1755–80” and “Paper and Copyists in Viennese Opera Scores, 1760–70” explore about 170 datable opera scores from the Habsburg collections, identifying the professional copyists (by handwriting and, if possible, by name) as well as the paper they used.
 Rather than single elements, the combination of elements is the most valuable clue to dating.
 The project will exhibit various types of combinations: those of copyists working together; of paper types used simultaneously; and copyists using specific types of paper.

 Three main innovative aspects stick out: